Ido-Don/commander/README.md

 - **Blazingly Fast:** Commander is optimized for speed, allowing you to execute commands swiftly across your network devices.
 - **Multi-threaded:** Leverage the efficiency of multi-threading to process commands concurrently, ensuring quick and efficient communication with all devices.
-- **Secure by Design:** Prioritizing security, Commander stores sensitive connection information, such as passwords and IPs locally on your computer, in [Keepass](https://keepass.info), a renowned open-source password manager.
+- **Secure by Design:** Prioritizing security, Every connection is made from your local machine. in addition, Commander stores sensitive connection information, such as passwords and IPs locally on your computer, in [Keepass](https://keepass.info), a renowned open-source password manager.

 ## Problem Statement